Shindaiwa EB610RT - 700 CFM Gas Backpack Blower

 The following charts are provided to give you an idea how the key specs of the Shindaiwa EB610RT compare with similar leaf blowers.

-- Maxing out at 200 MPH at full power, this blower is on the lower end in terms of air speed for gas-powered backpack blowers.
+- Upon exiting the nozzle, the air can reach speeds of up to 200 MPH, which is on the lower end for gas-powered backpack blowers between 45.1 and 60cc.
 For the fastest air speed in this category, you may want to consider the Husqvarna 150BT, which can expell air at a velocity that can reach 270 MPH.

 Price comparison